The Complete Guide to TCPA Compliance

 Defining an Automatic Telephone Dialing System (ATDS)

-A lot has happened to shape and define what qualifies as an ATDS – a key component regulating the use of equipment by call centers and contact centers.
+A lot has happened to shape and define what qualifies as an ATDS – a key component regulating the use of equipment by contact centers and contact centers.

 Multiple cases in recent years have helped to shape the court’s interpretation of what qualifies as an ATDS.